13 Stupid Reasons Why You’re Not Married Yet – I Want To Get Married But

 Some of us don’t realize how we sound when we say, “I cannot marry someone who earns less than $100k”.

-Besides, the people that earn that much are they in your social groups?
+Besides, are the people earning that much in your social groups?

 Do they live where you live?

 What if you married someone who earns less than $100k and put your earnings together to make a good household income?